Marie-Vi/bogutski-qa5-project/_DOCS/main_menu/cards/homepage.md

 **Group Description** - text field, optional.
 **Create** - button.
 When flash group is already created, name and description can also be edited only by authorized Users.
+When clicking flash group Name the User is redirected to https://app.pasv.us/flash/group/(group_ID).